Filing a Wage and Hour Claim - Maine

 In a business with three or more employees, employees must be given a break of at least 30 minutes for every six hours they work, with certain limited exceptions.
 An employee and employer may negotiate for more or less breaks, but both must agree (this should be put in writing).
 No coffee, bathroom, or smoking breaks are required.

 The Maine Department of Labor, Wage and Hour Division enforces state laws and investigates complaints pertaining to wage claims.
-An employee who is denied wages due can call 207-624-6400 (TTY: 1-800-794-1110) to talk with a wage and hour representative.
+See the Maine website for more information.

 If you have a wage/hour complaint, do not delay in contacting the Wage and Hour Division or an attorney.
 There are strict time limits in which wage claims must be filed.